rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 You see, the price to performance curve is far from linear.
 At a certain point, modest gains in performance require proportionately exorbitant gains in price.

+This applies to many other toys as well.
+Despite living a less-than-five-minute commute to a world-class ski hill, I opted not to pay for a season’s pass this winter.
+Part of this decision was my notorious cheapness—but another part was my desire for simplicity.
+Regularly skiing at the ski hill means more wear and tear on your skis.
+I have run a quiver-of-one setup for downhill/touring skis for years now, and to get serious about riding the resort would mean ideally getting another pair of skis with alpine bindings dedicated for resort use rather than abusing my lightweight touring skis.
+But more skis equals more bases to wax and edges to sharpen and space required for storage.
+Apply this same logic to nordic skiing, biking (see the “n + 1” rule), climbing, etc., and suddenly your garage is a gear shop.

 With expensive toys can come additional worry.
 Worry about items breaking or getting stolen.
 Worry about expensive maintenance bills.
 Worry about getting adequate insurance coverage.
 While acquiring many of my toys, I bought many accessories and tools, thus requiring additional storage and mental effort to organize.
 As Tyler Durden said in _Fight Club_, “the things you own end up owning you.”
-While toys can indeed be fun, they are not without pitfalls.
+While toys can indeed be fun, owning them is not without pitfalls.
 The possibility exists for the things we love to cause us anxiety or even go so far as to enslave us.
+Perhaps actual freedom comes not in always getting what you want—such as the latest and shiniest toys—but in being happy with less.

 ---

 Per this piece’s intro—and in contrast to my experience with Macs—my PC hardware-upgrade approach has been far easier on the wallet.
 In the second half of this piece, let’s look at how this notion of being behind the upgrade curve, rather than at its bleeding edge, applies to some of the other toys I have mentioned.
-This is about finding creative new ways to take advantage of older items, resulting in the thrill of something different but without the sticker shock of the brand-new.
+The idea here is to find creative new ways to take advantage of older items, resulting in the thrill of something different but without the sticker shock of the brand-new.

 Continuing with computers, old hardware need not be junked as it ages beyond five or more years.
 Minor upgrades such as the aforementioned WiFi/Bluetooth adapter can extend the functionality or performance of old hardware in interesting new ways.
 I recently happened upon some old 1 TB 3.5-inch desktop hard drives.
 I replaced my ailing RAID 1 array (two 1 TB drives mirrored for redundancy, where one of the drives had been giving SMART errors for years and could fail at any minute) with a four-drive RAID 5 array (3 TB of usable space, with one drive for redundancy).
 For the non-geeks, just understand that my storage capacity tripled for zero dollars.